-Though fully in effect by the year 2020, major sweeping changes are underway within the enterprise mobility industry.
+Though fully in effect by the year 2020, major sweeping changes are underway within the enterprise mobility industry (see milestones guides).

 Current Microsoft handheld operating systems are going by the wayside in favor of Android – a much more user friendly, familiar choice that will prove to be more flexible over time, considering the cross-functional opportunities of being in the consumer and enterprise market.
-While early editions of Windows Embedded Handheld systems were the practical choice because of PC’s dominating both the small business and corporate market, newer versions of WEHH not only went away from its traditional UI/UX, but the move seemed to come with no regret.
+While early editions of Windows Embedded Handheld systems were the practical choice, mainly because of PC’s domination of both the small business and corporate market, newer versions of WEHH not only went away from its traditional UI/UX, but the move seemed to come with no regret.

-Enter WEHH 8.1 up to Windows 10; it now closely mirrors the look of that of the consumer side – flashy app tiles, minimized interface nav. choices and the general idea that “less is more”, when in reality “more” was needed, especially for enterprise users, where thousands of commands maybe inputted daily.
-What enterprise end-users found was that patching older versions of the OS internally through either MS provided or 3rd party support updates was more favorable for their needs and required less labor, no additional training and was seen as a better short term fix vs playing the long game.
-The same enterprises were comfortable with updating business software, company databases and other operations that were managed through their mobile devices rather than trend upwards with new solutions and new hardware that could last the new sands of time.
-This is as to say, a complete mobility solution could make things easier later on because of compatibility issues with their older OS and hardware.
+Enter WEHH 8.1 up to Windows 10; the OS closely mirrors the look of that of the consumer side – flashy app tiles, minimized interface nav. choices and the general idea that “less is more”, when in reality “more” was needed, especially for enterprise users, where thousands of commands maybe inputted daily.
+What enterprise end-users found was that patching older versions of their current OS through either MS provided or 3rd party support updates was more favorable for their needs – and required less labor, no additional training and overall a better short term fix vs playing the long game.
+The same enterprises were comfortable with updating business software, company databases and other operations that were managed through their mobile devices rather than trend upwards by purchasingw new solutions and new hardware that could last the sands of time.
+This is as to say, a complete mobility solution could make things easier later on, because of the idea that compatibility issues with their older OS and hardware would exist.

 Back to Android…

 Anyone that knows handhelds knows that Android is the consumer and enterprise’s version of what PCs are to Apple computers.
-Apple, in most of what it does it does is independent, while Android is much more open to 3rd party development.
+Apple, in most of what it does is independent, while Android is much more open to 3rd party development.
 Android’s agnostic nature makes it the perfect choice for enterprise and most workforce mobility manufacturers have taken note.
-It’s for that same reason that Android has roughly 80% market share on the smartphone side and a growing pool of capable developers, which is something oft seen in hindsight after choices are made building a mobility and network infrastructure that can cause problems later.
+It’s for that same reason that Android has roughly 80% market share on the smartphone side and a growing pool of capable developers, which is something oft seen in hindsight, after choices are made by companies that look to build a new mobile handheld and network infrastructure.
+This can cause problems later.

 So, you have read all of this (if you made it here) and are now wondering what to do, specific to your situation.